The4thLaw/tinymce-skin-deeper/README.md

 npm run start
 ```

+Note that a VSCode tasks exists to start the demo (`npm: start`).

 ### Building the skin

 ```shell
 npm install
 npm run build
 ```

+Note that a VSCode tasks exists to build the project (`npm: build`).

 ### Working on the style